 Yea, digging this.
 Lush blackberry and blueberry fruit, a touch pruny but not over the top.
 Cigar tobacco, pepper and some heat to round it out.
-Delicious — a year ago
+Delicious — 3 years ago

 Dinner with a friend, brief notes this evening.